seattleflu/documentation/barcodes.md

     PGSERVICE=seattleflu-production \
       id3c identifier mint collections-seattleflu.org 1040 --labels barcode-labels.pdf

+Assuming you're on a Linux machine, you can stream the barcode minting process with `tail -f /var/log/syslog`.

 The new identifiers and their associated barcodes will be stored in the ID3C database for future reference.
 A PDF of formatted barcode labels will be made and saved to your computer.